DETAILED ACTION

 Claims 5 and 13 disclose wherein the processor is further configured to ingest preference data from a profile (insignificant extra-solution activity); and generate the digital document based on execution of the multi-modal Al model on the preference data from the profile (an abstract idea in the form of a certain method of organizing human activity, a mental process, and a mathematical concept), which do not integrate the claims into a practical application.
 Additionally, the limitation found to recite insignificant extra-solution activity, upon reevaluation, is further determined to be well-understood, routine, and conventional as per MPEP 2106.05(d) because it represents receiving or transmitting data over a network.

-Claims 7 and 15 disclose execute the multi-modal Al model on the feedback to retrain the multi-modal Al model (an abstract idea in the form of a certain method of organizing human activity, a mental process, and a mathematical concept), which do not integrate the claims into a practical application.
+Claims 7 and 15 disclose execute the multi-modal Al model on feedback received via the graphical user interface to retrain the multi-modal Al model (an abstract idea in the form of a certain method of organizing human activity, a mental process, and a mathematical concept), which do not integrate the claims into a practical application.

 Claims 8 and 16 disclose wherein the processor is further configured to determine a destination and generate an image of the destination based on the execution of the multi-modal Al model (an abstract idea in the form of a certain method of organizing human activity and a mental process); and store the destination and the image of the destination within the digital document (insignificant extra-solution activity), which do not integrate the claims into a practical application.
 Additionally, the limitation found to recite insignificant extra-solution activity, upon reevaluation, is further determined to be well-understood, routine, and conventional as per MPEP 2106.05(d) because it represents storing and retrieving information in memory.

-Claim 21 discloses wherein the processor is further configured to receive an additional input which includes a description of changes to the digital document (an abstract idea in the form of a certain method of organizing human activity and a mental process), and execute the multi-modal Al model on the description of the changes to generate the modified content of the digital document (an abstract idea in the form of a certain method of organizing human activity, a mental process, and a mathematical concept), which do not integrate the claim into a practical application.
+Claim 21 discloses wherein the processor is further configured to receive an additional input which includes a description of changes to the digital document (an abstract idea in the form of a certain method of organizing human activity and a mental process), and execute the multi-modal Al model on the description of the changes to generate an additionally modified digital document (an abstract idea in the form of a certain method of organizing human activity, a mental process, and a mathematical concept), which do not integrate the claim into a practical application.

 Claim Rejections – 35 USC § 103